In an interview before he died, songwriter John Prine described his old age, his daily life, his relationships with others.

 He tried to help me brainstorm about other careers.
 He did his best, but landed on public relations.

 More recently, a friend generously suggested ways I could expand my online readership.
 But that’s really the last thing I want.
 It took me long enough to find my voice.
 A bunch of new readers would chase the voice away.

 Way, way back, I had my voice.
 One day when I was a toddler, my mom slathered butter onto a dinner roll for me.

 So I had my voice then anyway.
-But from early adolescence onward, I gradually lost the plot.
-I didn’t know what was important to me, what I believed in, what lit me up inside, whether for good (music, art, idleness) or for bad (buttered dinner rolls).
+But from early adolescence onward, I didn’t know what was important to me, what I believed in, what lit me up inside, whether for good (music, art, idleness) or for bad (buttered dinner rolls).
 More and more, I was in the business of doing what others wanted or expected.
 I was an inveterate people-pleaser.

 As an adult, I wrote and self-published three novels.
 These books were fine, they had snippets of good writing.
 But there was a reason they were self-published, not regular-published.
 I wasn’t on fire with something to say.
 My heart wasn’t open.
 I didn’t know myself very well.

 Things started to change when I got married, and we had kids.
-That broke my heart open and helped me start to find my way again.
+That opened my heart and helped me start to find my way again.

 Two parts of the Bible resonate for me: Ecclesiastes and the Sermon on the Mount.
 As a model for behavior, the Sermon on the Mount seems like the mark to aim for.
 But it’s a mark which we humans usually miss, by a lot.

 Which is where Ecclesiastes comes in.
 There’s nothing new under the sun.
 All is vanity.

 Not only do I agree with this depressing bit of wisdom, but it also gives a rock-solid alibi for that part of me which prefers wandering, hiding, not being ambitious — the part which mostly just wants to be left alone.